cflores713/predictingBreastCancer/readme.md

-#### Using Machine Learning tools to predict a patient's diagnosis from biopsy data
+## Using Machine Learning tools to predict a patient's diagnosis from biopsy data
-Carlos Flores & Shawn Byrnes
+## Carlos Flores & Shawn Byrnes

 ![Image of biopsy](https://github.com/cflores713/predictingBreastCancer/blob/master/biopsy.png)

 Recent studies have found that women with a history of a false-positive mammogram results may be at increased risk of developing subsequent breast cancer, but the origin of these regularities has remained opaque.
-I analyzed the physical characteristics of biopsy data to develop various successful predictive models needed to for such regularities to emerge.
+We analyzed the physical characteristics of biopsy data to develop various successful predictive models needed to for such regularities to emerge.

 ![Image of CM](https://github.com/cflores713/predictingBreastCancer/blob/master/rp2c1.png)